Your sage expertise doesn’t deserve a shopping cart mentality, however that’s the focus of most “build-a-bear” websites.

-Squarespace and Weebly are reportedly easy to use, with attractive themes, but you cannot change the size of components or layout in many Themes.
+Squarespace and Weebly are reportedly easy to use, with attractive themes, but components or layout is also restricted by the Themes.
 E.g. page-dominating banners of photos appear in alternating rows 5” high.
 If you don’t like the look of that, too bad, the photos must fill the huge boxes and the row will always dominate the screen.

 By the way, most DIY sites have a free option and a paid option.
 The free option allows them to advertise on your site.
 Be warned.

 Because DIY website design has been a popular trend for the past 5+ years, they reflect the explosion in online retail.
 Thus, the available Templates are more likely to have E-commerce features.
 Be careful!

 I went to the site of a Forensic doctor and was immediately disrupted by a popup.
 Did I want to subscribe to the newsletter and learn interesting new things about beauty?
 That really happened.
 A Subscribe popup is common to e-commerce Themes.
 An offer of 10% off if you sign up now is typical.
 You can’t do that on a forensic site!
 In another case, the mental health expert had tried to force the forensic practice into a lovely theme designed specifically to accommodate ads.

 Your Profession is Serious, Not Frivolous

 Marketing with a website is too important to mess up.
 It’s the easiest way for an attorney to find out about your experience, credentials and expertise.

 A website that doesn’t accomplish this will simply cause your clients to assume they’re in the wrong place (a yoga expert?) and quickly leave to find someone else.